SEAT Mii review

 SEAT has made good use of space with the Mii and overall, it's a surprisingly practical little hatchback in either three- or five-door guise.

-Although it measures just three-and-a-half meters long, the Mii is far more practical than similarly sized rivals such as the Fiat 500, and at times, feels as big as cars in the class above like the Volkswagen Polo.
+Although it measures just three-and-a-half meters long, the Mii is far more practical than similarly sized rivals such as the Fiat 500, and at times, feels as big as cars in the class above such as the Volkswagen Polo.

-Four adults can easily sit in comfort in the Mii, and passengers and the driver alike get excellent visibility and headroom.
+Four adults can easily sit in comfort in the Mii, where passengers and the driver alike get excellent visibility and headroom.
 That said, it is still a city car so legroom isn’t the greatest in the back seats, which are far more suited to children.

 Reliability and Safety

-SEAT also fits driver, front passenger, side and curtain airbag as standard, plus ABS and Isofix child seat fixings.
-The entry level S trim does not come with electronic stability control as standard but buyers of any model can select the Safety Assist System, which automatically applies the brakes at low speeds if it thinks a collision is imminent.
+SEAT fits driver, front passenger, side and curtain airbag as standard, plus ABS and ISOFIX child seat fixings.
+Even the entry level S trim comes with electronic stability control as standard, while buyers of any model can select the Safety Assist System, which automatically applies the brakes at low speeds if it thinks a collision is imminent.